Do you want to change the default search URL slug in WordPress?

 http://example.com/?s=search-term

 The extra ?s= characters make this URL more difficult to read and understand, which can confuse both the search engines and your visitors.
+By changing this URL, you can improve WordPress search and boost your SEO.

 While some WordPress search plugins help you show more accurate and detailed search results, most plugins don’t change the search URL itself.

 With that being said, let’s see how you can change the search URL slug and improve your WordPress SEO.
-Simply use the links below to jump straight to the method you want to use.
+Simply use the links below to jump straight to the method you want to use:

-WPCode is the most popular code snippets plugin used by over 1 million WordPress websites.
+WPCode is the most popular code snippets plugin used by over 2 million WordPress websites.
 It allows you to add code snippets in WordPress without having to edit your site’s functions.php file.

 The first thing you need to do is install and activate the free WPCode plugin on your website.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, go to Code Snippets » Add Snippet.

-This could be anything that helps you identify the snippet in the WordPress admin area.
+This can be anything that helps you identify the snippet in the WordPress admin area.

-You can then go ahead and paste the following code into the code box:
+You can then go ahead and paste the following into the code box:

 function wpb_change_search_url() {